Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 Recommendation A system of efficient and effective data sharing needs to be established for appropriate health apps

-to be compatible for integration within electronic patient records.
+to be compatible with integration within electronic patient records.

 Whilst debate continues around the ‘ownership’ of patient data, the importance of ‘intellectual property’ that is produced

 by health apps should not be undermined.
-Attendees discussed the need to develop a centralised model of patient consent
+Attendees discussed the need to develop a centralized model of patient consent

 to ensure effective data flow and interoperability.
 Before such a model could be introduced, attendees recommended that

 an extensive public engagement campaign be undertaken around the benefits of data sharing to the individual and wider